Howard A. Rosenblum

-Before arriving at the NAD, Lizzie worked at Gallaudet University for more than five years, first as a Digital Video Specialist and then as a Video Producer.
-She has also served in a volunteer capacity as Communications Director for the Global Reach Out Initiative, a nonprofit organization dedicated to creating a sustainable community of Deaf advocates through the establishment of peer-to-peer cross-cultural programs in developing countries.
-Lizzie has the distinction of being the first deaf person to be elected as President of the Student Government at the Rochester Institute of Technology.
-She has a Bachelor's degree from the School of Film and Animation at the Rochester Institute of Technology and a Master's Degree from the Administration and Supervision at Gallaudet University.
+Before arriving at the NAD in 2013, Lizzie worked at Gallaudet University for five years, first as a Digital Video Specialist and then as a Video Senior Producer.
+She has also served in a volunteer capacity as Communications Director for the Global Reach Out Initiative, a nonprofit organization dedicated to creating a sustainable community of deaf advocates through the establishment of peer-to-peer cross-cultural programs in developing countries.
+She has a Bachelor’s degree from the School of Film and Animation at the Rochester Institute of Technology and a Master’s Degree from the Administration and Supervision at Gallaudet University.
 Born and raised in California, Lizzie never misses out an opportunity to grab a bite at In-N-Out when traveling out west!
-As a former deaflympian for the US Deaf Women's National Soccer team (Australia, 2005), she still plays soccer with an indoor league.
-Her pups, Nico and Pendo, keep her sane at home and enjoys road trips when possible.
+She is a former deaflympian for the US Deaf Women’s National Soccer team (Australia, 2005).
+Her pups, Nico and Pendo, keep her heart warm and they enjoy road trips when possible.

 Member and Donor Relations Specialist

 Donna Morris has been with the NAD since 1980.
 She is the advertising and sales specialist for the NADmag.
 Her other responsibilities include managing the NAD Bookstore, assisting with member and donor duties, and organizing the exhibit hall during NAD conferences.
 She enjoys vacations in New York, reading, and spending time with her teenage son and family.